voltade/os/README.md

 ## Connect the app template or an app to the environment database

-For the app template, edit `apps/core/app-template/.env` with reference to `.env.example`.
+For the app template, create and edit `apps/core/app-template/.env` with reference to `.env.example`.

-For some app, e.g., `education-registration`:
+For some app, e.g., `education/registration`:

-- Edit `apps/education-registration/.env` with reference to `.env.example`.
+- Edit `apps/education/registration/.env` with reference to `.env.example`.
 - You will also need to change the appropriate line in `pg-rest.ts` to:
   ```
   const pgRestUrl = 'http://postgrest.voltade-main.127.0.0.1.nip.io';